Adam Gifford is a journalist, broadcaster and author, with a particular interest in Māori music.

 Bryan Staff is a photographer, writer and broadcaster.
 He was also the owner of former Auckland nightspot XS Café and Ripper Records.

-Chris Bourke is the author of the award-winning Blue Smoke: the Lost Dawn of New Zealand Popular Music, 1918-1964 and Crowded House: Something So Strong.
-He writes about early New Zealand pop at his Blue Smoke blog.
+Chris Bourke is the author of the award-winning Blue Smoke: the Lost Dawn of New Zealand Popular Music, 1918-1964; Good-Bye Maoriland: the Songs and Sounds of New Zealand's Great War: and Crowded House: Something So Strong.
+Editor of Rip It Up from 1986-1988, and a producer for Radio New Zealand, he writes about early New Zealand pop at his Blue Smoke blog.
 In September 2016 he became Content Director at AudioCulture.

 Christine Mintrom is a New Plymouth-born, semi-retired occupational therapist.
 She lives in Melbourne and is currently researching and beginning to write about New Zealand musicians who, after some success in New Zealand, moved to Australia in the years 1959-1976.
 She is the author of Tommy Adderley (1940 – 1993): the man and his contributions to pop, jazz and rock music in New Zealand (iUniverse, 2003).
 Christine blogs at www.kiwimusiciansinoz.wordpress.com